Styd051/Doom-Builder-64-Enhanced/README.md

 * **DOOM 64 EX+ Enhanced**
 * **DOOM 64 N64**

+# The Plugins That Are Supported

+* Comments Panel
+* Copy Paste Sector Props
+* Stair Sector Builder
+* Statistics
+* Tag Range
+* Reject Editor (Currently, there's a problem when you make your first save on a new map that doesn't yet contain its own WAD file, This causes the Reject Editor plugin to crash the editor, because during the first save on a new map, the editor creates its own WAD file, This is because the Reject Editor plugin looks for the REJECT lump in the map's WAD file, However, when you load a map that already has its own WAD file into the editor and save, the Reject Editor plugin won't crash the editor, it will function correctly.)

 # Priority Things to Do First for Doom Builder 64 Enhanced

 * Update the Doom Builder 64 source code to the latest version of the original Doom Builder 2 source code(Currently, the source code for Doom Builder 64 Enhanced is not yet updated to the latest version of the original Doom Builder 2 source code, I'm working on it gradually, updating the source code over time.)